 Trading 212 Pies Explained: How Automated Portfolio Investing Actually Works

-When I first discovered Trading 212 Pies, I was skeptical about how they could offer sophisticated portfolio management without charging fees.
-After extensive testing and research, I've found that their "semi-robo" approach genuinely bridges the gap between expensive robo-advisors and purely DIY investing, though it's not without limitations.
+When we first discovered Trading 212 Pies, we were skeptical about how they could offer sophisticated portfolio management without charging fees.
+After extensive testing and research, we have found that their "semi-robo" approach genuinely bridges the gap between expensive robo-advisors and purely DIY investing, though it's not without limitations.

 What Are Trading 212 Pies?